greenriver/hmis-warehouse/app/views/warehouse_reports/outflow/README.md

 # Outflow Calculations

+Heads of Household calculations are limited to clients with enrollments identifying them as the Head of Household.
+Client calculations include Heads of Households.

 ## Clients exiting to PH

 The count of the number of clients with an exit from ES, SH, TH, or SO in the reporting period with a self-reported destination that falls within the HUD-defined permanent destinations.